azavea/raster-vision-aws/README.md

 ## AMI Creation ##

 This step uses packer to install nvidia-docker on the base ECS AMI in order to run GPU jobs on AWS Batch.
+Note an occasional (issue)[https://github.com/azavea/raster-vision-cloudformation/issues/9] with using Packer.

 ### Configure the settings ###